mcnic16/sister-resin-craftsjune03/README.md

 # UX
-The purpose of this site is to be an e-commerce web application with a fully functional payment system and authentication system including email confirmations and user profiles.
-The superuser of the site will have the ability to create, edit and delete items.
-A registered user of the site will be able to browse the items and place them in a shopping bag and purchase them.
+The purpose of this site is to be an e-commerce web application with a fully functional payment system and authentication system, including email confirmations and user profiles.
+The superuser of the site will have the ability to create, edit, and delete items and ratings.
+A registered user of the site will be able to browse the items, place them in a shopping bag, and make purchases.

-It is designed to be responsive for mobile, tablet and work on all modern browers.
+The site is designed to be responsive for mobile and tablet devices and compatible with all modern browsers.

-The target audience for this site is for people who like something different from the normal, such as slasher coasters.
+The target audience for this site is people who appreciate something different from the norm, such as slasher coasters.

 # User Stories
 The goals of the business are: